etijskens/et-micc/tutorials/TUTORIAL-1.rst

 Testing your code
 ^^^^^^^^^^^^^^^^^
+`Test driven development <https://en.wikipedia.org/wiki/Test-driven_development>`_ is a software development process that relies on the repetition of a very short development cycle: requirements are turned into very specific test cases, then the code is improved so that the tests pass.
+This is opposed to software development that allows code to be added that is not proven to meet requirements.
+The advantage of this is clear: the shorter the cycle, the smaller the code that is to be searched for bugs.
+This allows you to produce correct code faster, and in case you are a beginner, also speeds your learning of Python.
+Please check Ned Batchelder's very good introduction to `testing with pytest <https://nedbatchelder.com/text/test3.html>`_.

 When micc_ creates a new project, or when you add components to an existing project, it immediately adds a test script for each component in the :file:`tests` directory.